osdldbt/dbt2/doc/architecture.rst

 The Delivery transaction is a database transaction that processes up to ten new orders.
-The transaction performs two row selections, six to sixteen row selections with updates, and one row delection, and is executed 4% of the time.
+The transaction performs two row selections, six to sixteen row selections with updates, and one row deletion, and is executed 4% of the time.

 Stock-Level Transaction
 ~~~~~~~~~~~~~~~~~~~~~~~